Working It

 There is a movement afoot for people to enjoy their work.
 Younger people are throwing off the chains of previous generations that did work they did not enjoy so that they could support their families.

-This is not to say that previous generations were wrong, but that many younger people are now blessed to be able to do what they love.
+This is not to say that previous generations were wrong, but that many younger people are now blessed to be able to do what they .
 There are those that still labor in thankless, joyless jobs to support their families.

-In the time when Ecclesiastes was written, most people labored and didn’t enjoy what they labored at.
+In the time when Ecclesiastes was , most people labored and didn’t enjoy what they labored at.
 Much later, American Puritanism took the duty of labor to provide for the and added religious obligations to it.
 Later still, American consumerism has twisted this even further to where people work on their “vacations” or put off family and social connections for the sake of work.
 Many companies are now as much consumers of workers as their workers are of products.

 While the labor of Ecclesiastes was hard and often thankless, it was accepted as the way things were.
-This is in comparison today when many company work cultures have come to a place where the expectation is that people ought to be thankful that the work is hard, thankless, and 24 hours a day, 7 days a week.
+This is in comparison today when many company work cultures have come to a place where the is that people ought to be thankful that the work is hard, thankless, and 24 hours a day, 7 days a week.

-That’s not what taught about the .
+That’s not what taught about the Father.

 We do know who called them.
-Who are we to judge who worked the hardest or longest for the ?
+Who are we to judge who worked the hardest or longest for the kingdom?
 How many baskets of grapes did each pick?
 It doesn’t matter.
 The landlord, like God, cared that they showed up and that they worked.

 That they showed up and worked is important when reading Peter’s letter.
 Peter starts out with the Father judging impartially according to their work.
 That sounds ominous.